 Work on Douglas Dam began in February 1942 and was completed on a crash schedule in just 12 months and 17 days—a world record for projects of equivalent size.
 It is a hydroelectric facility with four generating units with a net dependable capacity of 111 megawatts.

 Douglas Dam is on the French Broad River in East Tennessee.
 The reservoir extends 43 miles upriver from the dam through the foothills of the Great Smoky Mountains.

-Set as it is against the backdrop of the Smokies, Douglas Reservoir is a popular recreation destination, known for picnicking, camping, boating and fishing.
+Set as it is against the backdrop of the Smokies, Douglas Reservoir is a popular recreation destination known for picnicking, camping, boating, and fishing.

-Douglas and other TVA dams built during World War II made a historic contribution by providing hydropower to drive the war effort.
+Douglas and other TVA dams built during World War II made a historical contribution by providing hydropower to drive the war effort.
 The reservoir remains an integral unit in the overall water control system in the Tennessee Valley.